sandialabs/uFJC/_sources/TUTORIAL.rst.txt

 Calculation Approaches
 ----------------------

 For the isotensional ensemble, there are several calculation approaches available: exact closed-form (FJC, EFJC), numerical quadrature, Monte Carlo, and asymptotically-correct approximations.
 Here, the ``approach`` refers to the calculation approach for results in the isotensional ensemble.
-For example, we can use the ``simplest`` asymptotic approach to compute ``gamma`` in the ``isotensional`` ensemble (default) under a nondimensional force of 55,
+For example, we can use the ``reduced`` asymptotic approach to compute ``gamma`` in the ``isotensional`` ensemble (default) under a nondimensional force of 55,

 .. code-block:: python

-    >>> model.gamma(55, approach='simplest')
+    >>> model.gamma(55, approach='reduced')
     array([1.0441542])

 Combinations
 ------------

 Since neither ensemble is typically exactly analytically tractable, we often need to combine approximations methods and approaches when working with the isometric ensemble.
-The above example for the isometric ensemble actually used the ``asymptotic`` approach, since it is the default,
+The above example for the ``isometric`` ensemble actually used the ``asymptotic`` approach, since it is the default,

 .. code-block:: python